 Lease assignments and subleases are often viewed in a similar light.
 This is because both bank on a third party taking over a commercial lease.
-But, there are some differences to consider:
+But, there are some important differences to consider:

 In this case, the sublessee treats the sublessor as their landlord.
 In turn, the sublessor assumes liability on behalf of the sublessee.

 The right to assign or sublet a premises comes down to the language used in the commercial leasing agreement.

 If there is no prohibiting or limiting clause, a tenant does not need the landlord’s permission to do so.
 However, if the contract contains such provisions, the existing tenant needs to get the landlord’s consent.
-This can prove quite costly for the tenant, who may have to continue to pay rent, even if they no longer occupy the premises.
+This can prove quite costly for the tenant, who may have to continue to pay rent even if they no longer occupy the premises.

-Tenants should try to mitigate their risks upfront.
+Commercial tenants should try to mitigate their risks upfront.
 Before signing a lease, or even at the heads of agreement stage, the team at Tenant CS suggest negotiating a clause which requires a landlord to act reasonably in the case of lease assignment or sublease.